About Me

 Why work with me?

-In all of the work I do, I work from an integrative and grounded approach, which is trauma informed, experience sensitive, and strengths and compassion focused, and centered around the needs of the individual, and I work from an inclusive perspective and I value difference.
+In all of the work I do, I work from an integrative and grounded approach - which is trauma informed, experience sensitive, strengths/compassion focused and centered around the needs of the individual.
+I work from an inclusive perspective and I value difference.

 Add to that my skills as a visual big thinker (I'm an ex-NHS Strategist) and my deep, creative mind, which when combined is really powerful stuff.